Mabdou11/Text-From-Video/README.md

    Similarly, if you get back to main youtube page from a video page, the app would still continue to run. (same cause, same solution).

   - It does not fully work on fullscreen, or when you Enable/Disable Theater mode on YouTube without refreshing the page.

+##### Potential solution
+  A nice workaround would be to use a keypress to initialise the function, then while the key is down, drag the cursor to select, and recognize when the key is up again.
+It would feel more natural and solve most of the problems.

 ##### Next step:
     - Fix those problems
     - dynamically change the canvas size according to the video without refreshing
     - train the model on more fonts and styles

 This project is using tesseract.js version from https://github.com/naptha/tesseract.js